terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_network_v2.html.markdown

 * `mtu` - (Optional) The network MTU to filter.
 Available, when Neutron `net-mtu` extension is enabled.

+* `dns_domain` - (Optional) The network DNS domain to filter.
+Available, when Neutron DNS extension is enabled.

 ## Attributes Reference

 `id` is set to the ID of the found network.
 In addition, the following attributes